 This case study sets out how these businesses broke the law and what the lessons are for others, including a note of caution when attending senior level meetings with competitors.

-In 2017 two companies, which supply drawer parts to well-known furniture manufacturers such as Silentnight, admitted to breaking competition law by agreeing not to compete on price and sharing out which customers they would supply.
+In 2017, 2 companies which supply drawer parts to well-known furniture manufacturers such as Silentnight, admitted to breaking competition law by agreeing not to compete on price and sharing out which customers they would supply.
 This reduced customer choice and gave the false appearance of competition where there was none.

-There were meetings where rival senior directors came together and deliberately divided up the market - agreeing not to go after each other’s clients so they could keep prices artificially high and avoid ‘a price war.’
+There were meetings where rivals came together and deliberately divided up the market - agreeing not to go after each other’s clients so they could keep prices artificially high and avoid ‘a price war.’

 …in the course of the meeting…we came to an understanding that if he agreed not to attack our customers we would not attack his….